 Full-service chain restaurants operate in competition against independent restaurants, fast-food chains, and other establishments offering meals to eat in or take away.
-The trend has been greater convenience over recent years at a lower cost, which has hurt sit-down meals restaurants the most.
+The trend has been greater convenience over recent years at a lower cost, which has hurt sit-down meal restaurants the most.
 In response, full-service restaurants have invested in technology to cut costs and redesigned layouts.
 Fast-casual restaurants that serve high-quality food at reasonable prices will keep increasing competitive pressures and force profit margins to remain slim into the foreseeable future.

 The healthcare industry is comprised of many players; however, it is driven by primary care doctors and hospitals.
 The aging population has increased demand for healthcare services in recent years, with no expectation of this trend easing.

 Chronic illnesses are disproportionately prevalent in older adults and rising significantly due to demographic shifts.
 Additionally, the Patient Protection and Affordable Care Act passage now requires all individuals to obtain healthcare coverage.
 As a result of rising coverage, demand for primary care has grown substantially.
 But despite this growth, the number of primary care doctors has not expanded enough to keep pace with demand.